WTFAcademy/WTF-Ethers/en/24_ERC20Check/readme.md

 ## Summary

 In this lesson, we learned how to retrieve the bytecode of a contract using the contract address and how to use function selectors to check if a contract follows the `ERC20` standard.
 The script successfully identified the `DAI` contract as an `ERC20` contract and the `BAYC` contract as not an `ERC20` contract.
-In what scenarios would you use this knowledge?
+Do you have other ways to identify an ERC20 contract?